lamorbidamacchina/docker-lamp/readme.md

 # Docker-lamp

-A basic LAMP environment for PHP developers.
+A basic LAMP environment for PHP developers, in a handy Docker container.

 ## Instructions